 What is advertising?

-In understanding what advertising is and its role in creating sales, we must again remember that marketing is everything a company does to ensure a lucrative exchange between itself and its customers in terms of products or services.
+everything a company does to ensure a lucrative exchange between itself and its customers in terms of products or services.
 So, given that advertising is part of ensuring a sale, or lucrative exchange, it only goes to reason that advertising is a part of marketing.
 But, what is it really?
 Let’s nail this down.
-Barron’s Dictionary of Marketing Terms defines advertising like this:

 Advertising: a paid form of nonpersonal message communication through various media.
 [It] is persuasive and informational and is designed to influence the purchase behavior and/or thought patterns of the audience.